 Centers & Initiatives

-Hui Chen is a Professor of Finance at the MIT Sloan School of Management.
+Hui Chen is the Nomura Professor of Finance and a Professor of Finance at the MIT Sloan School of Management.

 His research focuses on asset pricing and its connections with corporate finance.
 Chen is particularly interested in the interactions between the macro economy and term structure, credit risk, and corporate financing or investment decisions.
 His recent research projects include application of business cycle models to explain corporate financing behavior and corporate bond pricing, as well as analysis of the effects of incomplete markets on entrepreneurial financing and investments.